Will I Go Bald If My Dad Is Bald?

 Does Baldness Come from Mom or Dad?

-tl;dr: Baldness can come from both your mom and your dad.
+tl;dr: Baldness comes from both your mom and your dad.
 While the often-blamed "baldness gene" (AR gene) is on the X chromosome you get from your mom, scientists have found dozens of other genes linked to hair loss that come from both parents.
 So yes, your maternal grandfather's bald head might be a clue, but so is your dad's.
-Baldness is polygenic, which means multiple genes are involved.
+MPB is polygenic, which means multiple genes are involved.
 Bottom line: it's not just your mom's fault.
 Both sides of the family play a role.

 You can inherit the baldness gene from both the mother and father's side of the family, although there's a higher chance of getting it from the mother's side.
 This means your dad or paternal grandfather's baldness can give you a clue about your future hair loss, but it's not the sole reason why you may also go bald.